 Giving Sadaqah (Charity)

 Encouragers encourage giving charity, especially before going to the Eid prayer.
 This act demonstrates generosity and compassion towards those in need.
-Allah says in Surah Al-Baqarah,
+Allah (SWT) says in Surah Al-Baqarah,

 Click on the link to learn more about Sadaqah in Islam.